 Large and giant breed dogs with mobility problems will need a Large Walkin’ Wheels dog wheelchair.

-Dogs that fit into a large wheelchair frame weigh between 70 to 180 lbs.
-Large wheelchairs fit breeds ranging from Labrador retriever, German Shepherd, or even Great Dane!
-The large wheelchair is popular with dogs struggling with progressive mobility loss from DM or other mobility conditions.
+Dogs that fit into a large wheelchair frame weigh between 70 to 180 lbs. are typically, the Labrador Retriever, German Shepherd, or even Great Dane!
+The large cart is popular with dogs struggling with progressive mobility loss from Degenerative Myelopathy or other mobility conditions.